MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 Every extension package must have a `manifest.json` file at the root.
 The manifest provides details of your extension, the extension package version, the extension name and description, and so on.

 All the coding steps in this tutorial have already been done in the Part 1 demo in the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) samples repo.
-We recommending first cloning the samples repo and installing and running the Part 1 demo, before or instead of starting with an empty directory and then manually creating directories, creating files, and pasting code into the files.
+We recommending first cloning the samples repo and installing and running the Part 1 demo, before (or instead of) starting with an empty directory and then manually creating directories, creating files, and pasting code into the files.

+This step has already been done in [manifest.json](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part1/part1/manifest.json) in the samples repo.
 If you want to manually create the Part 1 extension by starting with an empty directory:

 *   In a directory on your machine, using an editor, such as Visual Studio Code, create a `manifest.json` file that contains the following lines: